surelybassy/SportStatsAnalysis/README.md

 ## Visualisation

 Using Tableau I was able to easily visualise different aspects of the team's performance and focus on how individual players were performing in different areas.
-I spent lots of time experimenting with different and creative ways to display the numerous features in the data and created several dashboards.
+I spent lots of time experimenting with different and creative ways to display the numerous features in the data and created several interactive dashboards.

 [The final Tableau story can be found here.](https://public.tableau.com/profile/andrew.ashdown#!/vizhome/SportStatisticsAnalysis/LeedsStatsStory)